RainbowMiner/RainbowMiner/README.md

     sudo apt install nvidia-driver-520 nvidia-dkms-520 nvidia-utils-520 nvidia-settings xserver-xorg-video-nvidia-520  libnvidia-ml1

-but mixed rigs can present there own challenges further down the road.
+But mixed rigs can present there own challenges further down the road.

 You may also want to tweak huge pages as noted in the Ubuntu 18.x notes below